-Active gullying in these two subwatersheds has decreased by 15-20% since 2005.
+Prior to this update (i.e. without the 2018 imagery) this study concluded that active gullying in these two subwatersheds had decreased by 15-20% since 2005.
 Comparatively few new gullies segments were observed in 2016, with the majority of new gully length resulting from headwall expansion of existing gullies or fluting which is the production of vertically-elongated grooves in the gully sidewalls caused by running water.
-While some gullies are currently (in 2016) active, many of the gully segments found to be active in 1982 have been classified in 2016 as partially active (i.e., showing no signs of widening or changes in morphology).
-Sediment production has thus also dropped over time.
-These decreases in gully activity are attributed to two factors.
+While some gullies were active in 2016, many of the gully segments found to be active in 1982 were classified in 2016 as partially active (i.e., showing no signs of widening or changes in morphology).
+Sediment production had thus also dropped over time.
+These decreases in gully activity were attributed to two factors.
 First, many of the gullies may have reached their peak size and are beginning to stabilize, and comparatively, these partially active gullies are not large sources of sediment.
-Secondly, the relatively low storm activity between 2012 and 2016 may have allowed for this gully stabilization to progress.
-It is important to note that an uptick in storm activity could have an impact on this process, and reactivate stabilized gullies.
-To understand if this is occurring, it will be necessary to look at how stabilized gully segments perform after big precipitation events (i.e., 2016/2017 winter).
+Secondly, it was noted that the relatively low storm activity between 2012 and 2016 may have allowed for this gully stabilization to progress, and that an uptick in storm activity could have an impact on this process and reactivate stabilized gullies.
+The 2016-2017 winter included bigger precipitation events (compared with the previous years) and to understand the impacts on gully stabilization, this update evaluated the 2018 imagery.
+The updated analysis showed minor changes in gully activity both subwatersheds resulting from the 2016-2017 storms but impacts on sediment production (cubic yards per year) appeared mixed; between 2016 and 2018, sediment production in Lower Butano and Tributary 1 significantly decreased and increased, respectively (Table 4).
+These results -particularly the sediment production rates - should be cautiously interpreted for several reasons.
+First, the resolution of the imagery is such that measurement of changes in gully size < 5 feet is difficult and, as a result, small changes in gully size between the 2016 and 2018 imagery may not have been accurately captured.
+Also, based on anecdotal evidence from field observations during the 2016-2017 winter renewed erosion occurred in some existing gullies but without significant measurable changes in width or length.
+This erosion would have been missed in the analysis of the 2018 imagery.
+Second, the time frame over which the latest measurements were made was short (2 years) and included the effects of a large storm.
+As such, the reported sediment production rates between 2016 and 2018 probably do not reflect long term averages.
+Despite the limitations of the updated analysis, it supports a few general findings.
+Minimal reactivation of dormant gullies resulted from the 2016-2017 winter storms and, overall, gully activity declined, with existing active gullies continuing to stabilize (Figure 14).

 Nearly all of the gullies in the Tributary 1 subwatershed are hydrologically connected to streams, whereas a majority of gullies in the Lower Butano subwatershed drain to a catch basin or pond, or are otherwise disconnected from the mainstem of the creek.
 This has implications for prioritizing gullies for treatment based on potential future sediment delivery to local creeks and the marsh.
-(Figure 16)
+(Figure 17)